seanbenhur/seanbenhur/README.md

 ## Things I do

-- Building an Automated Invoice Extraction System, repsonsibe OCR pipelines on ImpigerTechnologies
+- Building an Automated Invoice Extraction System, intelligent OCR pipelines on ImpigerTechnologies
 - Writing DataScience content as a freelance work
 - Working on developing offesive and hate speech detection on several low resource languages